tomMoulard/make-my-server/README.md

 [more ideas](https://github.com/awesome-selfhosted/awesome-selfhosted)

 ## Configuration
-Don't forget to change db passwords. (might not be needed since they are beyond the reverse proxy).
+Don't forget to change:

+ - db passwords (might not be needed since they are beyond the reverse proxy)
-Fill VPN secrets(if none provided, they are generated directly).
+ - VPN secrets (if none provided, they are generated directly).

 Configuration files are: `docker-compose.yml`, `nginx.conf`

 To set the password: